Why does my kinetic sand stick to my hands?

 You are using the sand on an unsuitable surface

-Use kinetic sand on a flat and level surface.
+Use case kinetic sand on a flat and even surface.
 Go for something made of plastic, glass or metal.

 You didn't wash your hands beforehand

-In case you have touched certain materials, including clay, it is wise to wash your hands before you start manipulating kinetic sand.
+In case you have touched certain materials, including clay, it is wise to wash your hands before handling kinetic sand will manipulate.

 The natural oils present on your skin can also transfer to the sand and make it more difficult to play with.